USTC-JialunPeng/Diverse-Structure-Inpainting/README.md

 <img src="./intro.png" width="50%" height="50%">
 </div>

+*(Top) Input incomplete image, where the missing region is depicted in gray.
+(Middle) Visualization of the generated diverse structures.
+(Bottom) Output images of our method.*

 ## Installation
 This code was tested with TensorFlow 1.12.0, CUDA 9.0, Python 3.6 and Ubuntu 16.04